- 400g beetroot

 5. While the buckwheat simmers, finely shred the kale, discarding any thick cores.
 Zest and juice the lime.

-6. Peel and grate the garlic clove into a small bowl and stir in 1 tbsp balsamic vinegar.
+6. Peel and grate the garlic into a small bowl and stir in 1 tbsp balsamic vinegar.

 7. When the beetroot has cooked for 35 mins, remove it from the oven.
 It should be tender when pierced with a fork.
 Pour over the garlic and balsamic mixture.
-Toss to coat the beets.
+Toss to coat the beetroot.
 Return to the oven for 5 mins.

 8. Place a pan or wok on a high heat.
 Pour in ½ tbsp olive oil and add the kale.
 Stir fry for 3 mins till the kale is slightly browned at the edges.
 Add the lime juice and zest and stir fry for 1 min.